coq/stdlib-test/doc/sphinx/addendum/extraction.rst

    This command displays the current working directory (where the extracted files are produced).

-.. cmd:: Cd {? @string }
+.. cmd:: Cd {? string }

    .. deprecated:: 8.20

-      Use the command line option :n:`-output-directory` instead (see :ref:`command-line-options`), or the :opt:`Extraction Output Directory`
+      Use the command line option :n:`-output-directory`,
-      option.
+      or the :opt:`Extraction Output Directory string` option.

-   If :n:`@string` is specified, changes the current directory according to :token:`string` which can be any valid path.
+   If :n:`string` is specified, changes the current directory according to :n:`string` which can be any valid path.
 Otherwise, it displays the current directory as :cmd:`Pwd` does.

 Extraction Options